 Track the rare desert-adapted elephants, following ancient paths to their freshwater springs

 Accommodation as specified

-A reasonable amount of soft drinks, mineral water, fruit juice, house wine and beer, as well as local spirits such as gin and Amarula whilst at Kulala Adventurer Camp, Damaraland Adventurer Camp and Andersson’s Camp
+A reasonable amount of soft drinks, mineral water, fruit juice, house wine and beer, as well as local spirits such as gin and Amarula whilst at Kulala Adventurer Camp, Damaraland Camp and Ongava Tented Camp

 Road transfers as specified

 14Jun23 – 22Jun23